Augusto-Carissimo/portfolio/README.md

 # Portfolio
 ### This repository has working cases of ETL data analysis using Apache Spark.

-To run you will need install Docker and Jupyter Notebook.
+To run you will need to install Docker and Jupyter Notebook.